ITISFoundation/osparc-docs/d1.1-report/tech/parts/server-side.md

 ## Frameworks

-At the back-end, the server-side of the web application while for the back-end (web server-side) the following web-frameworks were pre-selected: [express] in node.js, [flask]/[sanic] in python and [wt] in C++.
+For the back-end, the server-side of the web application, the following web-frameworks were pre-selected for review: [express] in node.js, [flask]/[sanic] in python and [wt] in C++.

 All these web-frameworks provide standard features (included or within packages) for: